jiangwenyuan/nuster/README.md

 Under the directory defined by `dir`, a temporary directory `.tmp` will be created to store temporary files.

 Use this option to determine whether or not to remove those temporary files on startup.

 By default, it is `off`.

+### disk-always-read on|off

+The initial load of cached data on disk only happens on startup and has such if running in a scenario where the disk is shared across multiple instances, it can lead to missed cache calls.
+Using this option, the disk is always checked for the cached data, and only them passed along.

+By default, it is `off`.